NordIAS fellow exchange programme

 Deliverable and outcome

+It is expected that the visiting fellow will actively participate in the activities at the receiving institute during the fellowship.
 After each visit, the visiting fellow must submit a short evaluation of the visit and the outcome of the visit to the home institute.
 The evaluation will be shared with the receiving institute.

 Application